 Refer your Students to Work with Us

 Learn about what we do at the Career Center.
 Refer students who are asking questions about changing majors, writing resumes/CVs, locating internships/research, or starting their job search or graduate school application process.
 The Career Center is located on the 2nd floor of the Math/Psychology Building.
+Career Center professionals are available for in-person, virtual (WebEx), and phone (WebEx) appointments.
 Students can schedule an appointment on-line via their UMBCworks account, by stopping by the Career Center or by calling our front office at 410-455-2216.
 Career advising is available every weekday, with a variety of time-slots offered, including drop-in resume review hours from 2-4pm Monday through Friday.
 Select evening hours are also available during the Fall and Spring semesters.
 See our current list of hours.

 Encourage Students to Join Retrievers Connect